CrazyCloudCraft/wikitest/Making-your-own-expansion.md

 Do you have your own expansion, that you want to share with all the PlaceholderAPI-users?
 [[Click here|Expansion-cloud]] to get info on how to do that.

-If you want to make a own expansion, read the page [[Creating Placeholders using Expansions]]
+If you want to make a own expansion, read the [[PlaceholderExpansion]] page.